sawyer-greaves/lab-wiki-test/necessary_skills/CMake.md

 CMake is widely used for the C and C++ languages, but it may be used to build source code of other languages too.
 It is a common misconception that the "C" in "CMake" refers to the C and C++ languages.
 In fact, the "C" stands for *cross-platform*.

+Our lab has a simple [example CMake-based C++ project](https://bitbucket.org/utahtelerobotics/example-qt-cmake-project/src/master/) that depends on the [Qt Framework](Qt.md) and can serve as a template for projects built with CMake.

 **Contents**

 [TOC]